-Marketing is about more than simply sending messages.
-A good strategy must also track the effectiveness of a given action, determining whether it is worth repeating or needs modification.
+Marketing is more than simply tailoring messages to a target audience.
+A good marketing strategy must also track the effectiveness of a given action, determining whether it is worth repeating or needs modification.
 Effective techniques must not only send messages, but must also track who has received them, along with the actions they’ve taken in response.

 Marketing automation’s history is entwined with that of the internet itself.
 It first gained traction in 1999 with the founding of Eloqua.
 Naturally, this spawned several competitors over the next few years, each riding the wave of the internet’s growth in both usage and capability.